platform-experience/serviceportal-best-practice/README.md

 ## One-way Binding

-  Angular 1.3 delivered a new performance enhancing feature called one-time binding.
-From the Angular documentation:
+  AngularJS 1.3 delivered a new performance enhancing feature called one-time binding.
+From the AngularJS documentation:

-  *One-time expressions will stop recalculating once they are stable, which happens after the first digest if the expression result is a non-undefined value.*
+  > One-time expressions will stop recalculating once they are stable, which happens after the first digest if the expression result is a non-undefined value.

   ```html
   <div class="panel-heading">{{::options.title}}</div>